orcwg/cra-hub/faq.md

 However, not all harmonised standards are referenced.
 Those that are not referenced are often foundational standards upon which other standards build.
 In general, only the vertical (product-specific) standards are referenced, though sometimes horizontal standards that cover generic requirements may be referenced with restrictions.
-In general, only the vertical (product-specific) standards are referenced, though sometimes horizontal standards that cover generic requirements may be referenced.

 The ORC WG maintains a [list of _harmonised standards_][standards] requested by the European Commission to the ESOs.